- The peel from 6 clementines

 2. Sterilise a small jar by washing it in your dishwasher or washing it in hot, soapy water and then drying the jar in an oven set to 100°C/Fan 80°C/Gas ¼.

-3. When the clementine peel has been dried, crumble it into a bowl.
-Break in the cinnamon quills, snapping them into small pieces.
-Break the star anise into small pieces (you can pop them in a tea towel and bash with a rolling pin to smash them if you need to) and add them to the bowl.
+3. When the clementine peel is dry and crunchy, crumble it into a bowl.
+Break in the cinnamon sticks, snapping them into small pieces.
+Break in the star anise.
 Tip in the cardamom pods, cloves, peppercorns and ground ginger and stir to mix.
+Use a pestle or the end of a rolling pin to roughly crush the spices.
+They don't need to be finely crushed – just make sure the cardamom pods are cracked and everything is a little bashed.
 Spoon the spice mix into the sterilised jar and seal.
-The chai spice mix will keep in the jar for a couple of months.
+The chai spice mix will keep in the jar, out of direct sunlight, for 2-3 months.